jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 will need to have the setting `chaining.socks5.methods` to have `USERNAME_PASSWORD` included.
-You will also need to have the settings `chaining.socks5.userpassmethod.username` and `chaining.socks5.userpassmethod.password` respectively specify the username and password for the other SOCKS5 server.
+You will also need to have the settings `chaining.socks5.userpassmethod.username` and `chaining.socks5.userpassmethod.password` to specify the username and password for the other SOCKS5 server.

 API example: